Education

 Research

-My current research focuses on the spatiotemporal patterns of environmental health illnesses and how these patterns relate to environmental, socioeconomic, and climatic determinants.
-This research is guided by the social-ecological approach of vulnerability theory, which investigates the complex interplay between the environmental and social/economic aspects of a community.
-Using this theory, my research provides insights into the etiology of environmental-health diseases, highlighting both at risk populations and the environmental conditions that lead to adverse health outcomes.
-Presently, I have three main topical research interests: 1.)
-Environmental Exposure and Wearable Sensor Technology 2.)
-Mental Distress among Adolescents 3.)
-Indicators of Vulnerability and Resilience in the southeastern US
+My current research focuses on spatiotemporal patterns of health and how these patterns relate to environmental, socioeconomic, and climatic determinants.
+Using this perspective, my research provides insights into the etiology of environmental health diseases, highlighting both overburdened populations and the environmental conditions that lead to adverse health outcomes.

 Click here to view my personal webpage.